On Nov. 15, 2012, Argonne Nuclear Engineer Roger Blomquist presented a free public lecture about the

 If you have questions in a specific area, please contact us at

 and we will put you in touch with a researcher who can answer your questions.

 “Fukushima and Chernobyl: Myth versus Reality” — Want to bypass the popular press myths and gain a true understanding of the radiation releases at Fukushima?
 In “Fukushima and Chernobyl: Myth versus Reality”, leading experts from several international organizations, including the United Nations, discuss the facts.
 Watch video

-The information level is suitable for high-school students. :: Go to Science Education at the Jefferson Lab
+The information level is suitable for high-school students and educators. :: Go to website

 We hope you find these resources helpful – please let us know what you think by contacting us at